jzhan2543/fall19ml-moviepredictions/README.md

 #### TMDB 5000 Movie Dataset from Kaggle
 - https://www.kaggle.com/tmdb/tmdb-movie-metadata

+The Kaggle dataset uses information from TMDB due to copyright concerns from the IMDB website.

 This dataset contains two data sources: tmdb_5000_credits and tmdb_5000_movies.

 *tmdb_5000_credits features:*